Saturnin Allagbé

-Owolabi Franck Saturnin Allagbé Kassifa (born 22 November 1993) is a Beninese professional footballer who plays as a goalkeeper for French Ligue 2 club Dijon FCO and the Benin national team.
+Owolabi Franck Saturnin Allagbé Kassifa (born 22 November 1993) is a Beninese professional footballer who plays as a goalkeeper for French club Chauray and the Benin national team.

 Club career

 Prior to joining Niort in the summer of 2014, Allagbé had played his whole career with the Beninese side ASPA Cotonou.

 On 22 July 2021, he joined Ligue 2 club Valenciennes on loan.
 On 10 January 2022, the loan was terminated early following Anthony Racioppi's departure from Dijon.

 International career

-As of February 2020, he has won 18 caps for the Benin national football team.
+Allagbé plays for the Benin national team.
 He played at the 2019 Africa Cup of Nations, where Benin reached the quarter-finals.

+Personal life

+Allagbé holds both Beninese and French nationalities.